LordIdra/networklib/README.md

 # NetworkLib
-This is a library designed for training basic neural networks, including dataset handling and importing from .txt files.
-As of writing this, the library can run a basic fully-connected deep neural network simulation with the ability to add layers and set custom network structure.
-The algorithm used is backpropagation, however matrices are not used (yet!).
-I will add more information here as the library grows.
+This is a WIP/in-development library for training basic neural networks, including dataset handling and importing from .txt files.
+As of writing this, the library can run a basic fully-connected deep neural network simulation with the ability to procedurally add layers and set custom network structure.
+The algorithm used is backpropagation, however matrices are not used (I plan to eventually add support for this).
+I will add more information here as the library grows, but for now this serves as a good place to log changes and save code.

 # HOW TO USE/API
-WIP - I will write this section once I have more of the library built.
-For now this serves as a good place to log changes and save code.
+I will write this section once I have more of the library built.

 # CHANGELOG